 Rings around Rhea?

 The apparent debris disk measures several thousand miles from end to end.
 The particles that make up the disk and any embedded rings probably range from the size of small pebbles to boulders.
-An additional dust cloud may extend up to 5,900 km (3,000 miles) from the moon's center, almost eight times the radius of Rhea.
+An additional dust cloud may extend up to 5,900 kilometers (3,000 miles) from the moon's center, almost eight times the radius of Rhea.

 Since the discovery, Cassini scientists have carried out numerical simulations to determine if Rhea can maintain rings.
 The models show that Rhea's gravity field, in combination with its orbit around Saturn, could allow rings that form to remain in place for a very long time.
 The discovery was a result of a Cassini close flyby of Rhea in November 2005, when instruments on the spacecraft observed the environment around the moon.